Destinations Greece The Peloponnese

 45 min from Nafplio

-The 4th-century-BC theatre with the legendary acoustics — drop a coin in the centre of the orchestra; it's audible from the top row.
+The 4th-century-BC theatre: drop a coin in the centre of the orchestra and it’s audible from the top row.
 14,000 seats, still used for the summer Athens-Epidaurus Festival (June–August).
-Pair with Mycenae as a single morning loop from Nafplio.
+Pair it with Mycenae as one morning loop from Nafplio.

 €12 · summer festival